 CHALLENGING?
 YES.
 REWARDING?
 DEFINITELY.

 Applicants must be selected by a VSRA Member Company to participate in the Marine Trade Training Program.
-First, you’ll complete your information form and WorkKeys Assessment, and input the information on this website.
+You’ll complete your information form.
 Once selected, you will be contact by someone from the Virginia Ship Repair Association to arrange an interview.
 You’ll then be directed to enroll in one of our courses at a local Community College.
-There, you’ll pay your $250 tuition fee.
-Once you successfully complete the course and are hired by a VSRA Member Company, you’ll have to meet their short-term employment requirements, at which time the $250 will be refunded to you!

 Questions?
 Contact us at PreHire@VirginiaShipRepair.org!

 Welders harness intense heat to fabricate and put together metal parts which are critical to the structure of a ship.
 If you’re detailed, focused, and interested in working with a wide variety of different materials, welding may be the future you’re looking for!Read more

 Pipefitters must be able to read and interpret drawings in order to install and assemble pipe systems on-board vessels.
 These pipe systems carry a variety of substances which are critical to the safe operation of any ship!Read more